luzhengcd/Data-Science-Relevant-Code-Template/README.md

 ## Deep Learning

 * I am currently working on a series of projects from the Udacity Nano degree.
 Here are some [projects](https://github.com/luzhengcd/Udacity-Deep-Learning-Projects) I've done.
-* I also wrote an artical about [Back propagation](https://medium.com/@lu.zhengcd/back-propagation-and-its-implementation-details-e4a510ab71a6) in deep learning on medium to explain how back propagation works both mathmatically and intuitively.
+* I also wrote an artical about [Back propagation](https://medium.com/@lu.zhengcd/back-propagation-and-its-implementation-details-e4a510ab71a6) in deep learning on medium to explain how back propagation works both mathematically and intuitively.

 ## Algorithms